-Dog Dance is an improvised dance solo that comes from a place inside of me that I've always tried to hide because that place is quiet and slow, and it takes it's time.
+Dog Dance comes from a place inside of me that I've always tried to hide because that place is quiet and slow, and it takes it's time.
 I am excavating this dance that is Dog Dance -- now as we speak -- in order to remember a body unfolding: Your body, my own body, and the body of the beast making her way to higher ground.

 As the noise quiets and the remembering of a body unfolds -- slowly, extremely slowly, and with breath --gravity, and your own relationship to it, may or may not become weighty.
 The cellular structure of your own body may or may not begin to re-imagine itself.
 The internal investigation of the deepest parts of the body may or may not stir a longing in you to investigate your own unraveling.